 The Complete Guide to Camera Settings will walk you through the process step by step in case you need it.

 Aperture Examples in Landscape Photography

 In landscape photography, you want to make sure that your entire scene is in focus.
-For this reason, you will select a small aperture.
+For this reason, you will select a large f-number.

 By setting your camera to aperture priority mode, the camera itself will take care of ISO and shutter speed.
 Here’s an example.